Intro to playlists in iTunes on PC

 Genius Mixes: iTunes creates an ongoing playlist in a particular genre—like a commercial-free radio station—using the songs in your library.

-Changes you make to your music library are updated across all your devices when iCloud Music Library is turned on in General preferences.
+Changes you make to your iTunes library (creating playlists, for example) are updated across all your devices when iCloud Music Library is turned on in General preferences.
 If you’re not an Apple Music subscriber, the changes appear in your music library the next time you sync your device with iTunes on your computer.